-On the Insights page in SimplePractice, we display several metrics that give you a high-level overview your practice financials.
+On the Reports page in SimplePractice, we display several metrics that give you a high-level overview your practice financials.
 The total for Projected Income This Month gives you a best-guess estimate of the expected income for the current month.

 How it works: